aquasecurity/starboard-lens-extension/README.md

 ### From Source (Linux, macOS)

-Building from source is slightly more work, but is the best way to go if you want to test the latest (pre-release) version of the extension.
+Building from source is slightly more involved, but it's the best way to go if you want to test the latest (pre-release) version of the extension.

 You must have a working Node.js environment.